-Chris leads the lab and is an Assistant Professor of Planetary Health within the System Earth Science Research Institute at Maastricht University in the Netherlands.
+Chris is an Assistant Professor of Planetary Health within the System Earth Science Department at Maastricht University in the Netherlands.
 He has a background in ecology, biogeography, and conservation science.

 Having conducted research in the United States, Australia, and now the Netherlands, Chris has led projects on the global impacts of humans on biodiversity, the implications of invasive species for climate change, the contribution of predators and scavengers to human wellbeing, and improving conservation decision-making.